ishanbagchi/Blog/day1/README.md

 > "Search"

-If you want to search the exact phase, write it in quotation marks.
+If you want to search the exact phrase, write it in quotation marks.

 ![Google quotation](https://ishanbagchi.github.io/Ishan-Tech-Blog/day1/images/google-QUOTATION.PNG)